BAFA National Leagues: Game Day

+Players and staff

+Rosters

-The game itself is run following the latest NCAA rules, this has been in practice since the 2005 season.
-There is currently no limit on Roster size, unlike the NFL's 53 man setup.
-Unlike the majority of European leagues, British American football is currently amateur as opposed to semi-professional.
+There is currently no limit on roster size, unlike the NFL's 53 man setup.
+Unlike the majority of top European leagues, British American football is currently amateur as opposed to pro or semi-professional.
 Clubs largely operate and turnover financially through sponsorship and player subscriptions.
-Where as it is not currently illegal for a team to pay a wage to coaches, they are forbidden from paying a wage to players.
+Whereas it is not currently illegal for a team to pay a wage to coaches, they are forbidden from paying a wage to players.
 Players currently have to pay a yearly fee to BAFA as well as contributing to the club they play for, regardless of stature or whether the player has been a professional elsewhere.
 The transfer window for players being allowed to move teams usually opens in October and closes midway through the season in July.
 Transfers are all handled through an online portal registration system in which the player requests the move and has to wait for both teams to accept the deal before finalisation is sent to BAFA.